 One of the things I love about both the PreK-8 and the High School programs from Easy Peasy is that they are very easy to use in different ways.
-I really enjoy homeschooling with my kids – not just giving them their assignments and sending them off to work.
-Especially in the case of the Literature and History courses – all of the kids can work independently or I can do the lessons with them, which is wonderful.
+Personally, I really enjoy homeschooling with my kids, not just giving them their assignments and sending them off to work.
+And especially in the case of Literature and History courses, I find that all of the kids can work independently or I can do the lessons with them, which is wonderful.

 - Quality Educational & Enrichment Channels for Younger Students

 - Art Hub

 - Finding Stuff Out